lynzrand/inkstone/crates/inkstone-syn/readme.md

 # Inkstone-syn

-`inkstone-syn` is the syntax library for Inkstone.
+`inkstone-syn` contains code for lexing Inkstone code into tokens, then parsing into both untyped and type abstract syntax trees.